When we talk about the solar system, we talk of planets. And we talk of planets we no longer talk of Pluto. Then what is all this hype about?

 We have always had a soft corner for Pluto and have been itching to know if it will be reinstated as a planet again?
 The answer is, probably yes.
 Pluto was demoted to a dwarf planet because it didn’t have enough gravity to clear its path of rocks while orbiting in Kuiper’s Belt.
 Kuiper’s Belt is a desolate cold abode of ice and rock which has never been observed keenly enough since it was nearly impossible due to the distance.

 Now, many scientists are of the opinion that other planets wouldn’t have been able to clear them either if they were in Pluto’s place.
 Stern seems hopeful about the reinstating of Pluto as a planet after analyzing the new discoveries made by the probe.
 Keep your fingers crossed Team Pluto!

-Now that New Horizons has completed its primary objective of closely studying Pluto it will keep flying into Kuiper’s Belt for more in-depth exploration of the frontier of out solar system.
+Now that New Horizons has completed its primary objective of closely studying Pluto it will keep flying into Kuiper’s Belt for a more in-depth exploration of the frontier of our solar system.

 2015 is aptly named “The year of Pluto”.
 Click here to know where exactly the New Horizons probe is currently.

 Watch Alan Stern narrate and explain the graphic imagery of Pluto’s icy surface.